The Truth of Prometheus (The Play)

 PERSEPHONE.

-Do proceed to tell me!
-I am very eager to know, what thou hast discovered.
+Pray, proceed.
+I am most eager to hear what thou hast uncovered.

 PROMETHEUS.

-I have discovered that to the money changer, the universal truth is the ways of quotidian commerce.
-To the poet, the universal truth is found in the eloquent stanzas of poetry.
-To the artisan, the universal truth is the profit of creating an object.
-To the astronomer, the universal truth is the vast cosmos that is existential.
-To the soldier, the universal truth is the battle fought and conquered.
+I have learnt this: to the money changer, the universal truth is the custom of daily commerce.
+To the poet, it is found in the stanzas of verse.
+To the artisan, it is the profit in the object fashioned.
+To the astronomer, it is the vast and existential cosmos.
+To the soldier, it is battle fought and victory claimed.
 And to the politician, the universal truth is power and control.

 PERSEPHONE.

-Then, what hast thou learnt from their universal truth?
+Then, what hast thou gleaned from these truths?

 PROMETHEUS.

-Not much I doubt, because I have learnt about their talents and not their knowledge.
-Surely, there must be something that I have failed to decipher in their revelations.
+Little, I fear.
+For what I have witnessed are their talents, not their knowledge.
+Surely, I must have failed to perceive something in their revelations.

 PERSEPHONE.